salesforce/bazel-java-sdk/conforming_java_packages.md

 While these conditions impose some restrictions, these greatly simplify the development of the IDE feature.
 Over time, we hope to reduce these restrictions.
-See the [BEF project planning epics](https://github.com/salesforce/bazel-eclipse/projects) for more information, especially these issues:
+We track Issues both in this SDK repo, and also the Bazel Eclipse repo.
+For this work, please see these issues:

 - [Relax src/main/... and src/test/... package layout requirements](https://github.com/salesforce/bazel-eclipse/issues/8)
 - [Support Bazel Java modules with multiple BUILD files](https://github.com/salesforce/bazel-eclipse/issues/24)